-(3) The market value of stock awards reported in Columns (h) and (j) is computed by multiplying the applicable number of shares of stock reported in Columns (g) and (i), respectively, by \$12.30, the closing market price of the Company's Common Stock on January 27, 2017, the last trading day of fiscal 2017.
+(3) The market value of stock awards reported in Columns (h) and (j) is computed by multiplying the applicable number of shares of stock reported in Columns (g) and (i), respectively, by \$14.61, the closing market price of the Company's Common Stock on February 2, 2018, the last trading day of fiscal 2018.

-(4) Under the terms of this award, since the Company's earnings from operations derived from the Company's licensing segment for fiscal 2015 exceeded the pre-established performance goal, the award vested in three equal annual installments on January 30, 2015, 2016 and 2017.
+(4) Under the terms of the 2017 Licensing Award, since the Company's earnings from operations derived from the Company's licensing segment for fiscal 2017 exceeded the pre-established performance goal, the award will vest in three equal annual installments.
+One third of the award vested on each of January 30, 2017 and January 30, 2018, and the remaining installment will vest on January 30, 2019.